 'the Muir car'

 Bobby Muir: Australian Gold Star 1969 (first recorded outing 7 Sep 1969; initially 2.5-litre Climax and always referred to as a BN2); Australian Gold Star 1970 (Climax 2.5 and then a 2-litre Waggott at the Sam Horden Trophy at Warwick Farm on 6 Sep 1970 and at Sandown Park a week later.
-To Peter Larner for 1971.
-Subsequent history unknown but owned since the mid/late 1990s by Barry Singleton (Queensland, Aus).
-Retained 2008.
+To Peter Larner late 1970, and retained until 1972, winning the ''Riverina Gold Cup'' during that time.
+To Bob Webb (Gold Coast, Queensland) 1972 - Bob Duncan (Brisbane) 1976 - Geoff Wust (Rockhampton, Queensland) 1981, and then to Barry Singleton (Queensland) in 1983.
+Retained 2017.

 'the Heasman car'